Placer County Conservation PROGRAM

 Conversion (ground disturbance) of natural or semi-natural lands, including oak woodland, grasslands, and wetlands may be subject to the applicable PCCP state and federal permits and impact fees.

-Does your project require authorization?
-View the PCCP Decision Tree to find out.
+Does your building permit require authorization?
+View the PCCP Decision Tree for Building Permits to find out.

 Program Area & Land Use